sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Non streaming backends fallback gracefully.
 - **Work log:**
     - 2021-01-13: Streaming upto the Zoekt client.
 We still need to make it stream per replica and streaming within the replica.
 Got blocked by streaming progress updates.
+    - 2021-01-14: Error/skipped items UI has been updated to match design
     - 2021-01-15: Search expression support in streaming.
     - 2021-01-15: Work towards progress streaming and zoekt streaming.
 Both are now unblocked for next week.
 We have a high level plan to tackle both next week.